-If you have little experience in teaching English or are not from an English-speaking country, you probably won’t get one of these positions.
-These schools also have a more Western-style education, so it will feel familiar.
+If you have little experience teaching English or are not from an English-speaking country, you probably won’t get one of these positions.
+However, these schools also have a more Western-style education so that it will feel familiar.

 A Thailand university offers educators unique opportunities that other institutions do not.
 Being the most competitive, these positions are well-compensated with salaries and bonuses.
 However, you will be expected to work part-time.
 So you can, if you wish, get a secondary education job.
 Universities in Thailand are exceptional in their diversity.
 As a professor, you can expect each university job to have its own requirements and lifestyle.
 As usual, you can expect classrooms of over 50 people.

 Here are answers to some of the most common questions asked about Thailand English teaching jobs.

 Teachers have a vast potential for salaries and benefits depending on the region and institution.
 The highest paying salaries will be found in Bangkok and Chiang Mai in universities.
 These top at around 150,000 Baht or roughly 4,800 USD.

 What qualifications do I need for ESL teaching in Thai?

 Thai requirements for teachers are historically relaxed, allowing teachers to negotiate for their positions with individual schools and companies.
 However, the government does set a few standards, which include a four-year bachelor’s degree, English proficiency, and supporting documentation.